Venablena/Dayheart/README.md

 # Dayheart
 A mobile-first web app that helps parents to find daycare providers in their region (Seattle postcode 98108 to start with).

+Users can search childcare providers on a Google Maps interface and in a list view, filter their search criteria and save favorites.

 ## Design

 #### Log in and Sign up